astroumd/lmtoy/examples/README.md

 4. Plot the cube, by picking a point to view a spectrum, slices, and a TMAX or TINT.
 Or take your cube to your	favorite fits cube viewer (ds9, casaviewer, carta, qfitsview, ...)

-5. If you have many OBSNUM's to process, there is a script to combine them, much like step 3.
+5. If you have many OBSNUM's to process, the lmt_combine.sh script combines them, much like step 3.
+You can also use 3rd party tools to combine the cubes.

 ## Overview of three datasets